-'Vietnam at a Glance' is rated as a physical level 1 tour.
+'Christmas in Vietnam' is rated as a physical level 1 tour.
 A reasonable level of fitness is required but it's more about spending time on your feet rather than covering large distances.
 You'll be getting on and off coaches, walking around the sights and climbing some steps.

-- There will be sightseeing on foot for both short and extended periods of time - Throughout the tour you will be required to get on and off varying sizes of boats, sometimes without Assistance
+- There will be sightseeing on foot for both short and extended periods of time - Throughout the tour, you will be required to get on and off varying sizes of boats without assistance